ismaeltovar/portfolio-site-discontinued2022/_posts/2021-07-11-add-a-command-to-your-path-linux.md

 which command
 ```

-`command` being the name of the command you added to your PATH in the above steps
+`command` being the name of the command inside the directory you added to your PATH using the above steps

-If you get an output that looks like this:
+If you get an output that looks something like this:

 ```
 /home/ismael/VSCode-linux-x64/bin/code
 ```

-Then you have successfully added the command to your PATH!
-Now you should be able to run the command without the `bash: command not found` error.
+Then you have successfully added the directory to your PATH!
+You should be able to run the command without the `bash: command not found` error anymore.

-If you get an ouput that looks something like this:
+If you get an output that looks something like this:

 ```
 which: no code in (/file/path:/file/path)